noahkw/acmetk/docs/configuration.rst

 There are currently two types of challenge validator, both of which do not require configuration:
 :class:`~acme_broker.server.challenge_validator.DummyValidator` and
 :class:`~acme_broker.server.challenge_validator.RequestIPDNSChallengeValidator`.
+To use the former, set *challenge_validator* to :code:`'dummy'` in the server app's section in the config file.
+For the latter put :code:`'requestipdns'`.

 The :class:`~acme_broker.server.challenge_validator.DummyValidator` does not do any actual validation and should only be used in testing, as it is inherently insecure.